Back to the SU Tournament

 Extemp questions will

-be provided a day or two before the tournament begins.
+be provided a day or two before the tournament begins (see the dashboard).

 These are similar to the questions we practice with in